Who Are The Friends of Fred Smith?

 Tony was a founding board member and served on the conservation committee for many years.
 Tony was an accomplished art conservator who worked internationally and specialized in works by self-trained artists.
 He was Project Conservator to the restoration of the Wisconsin State Capitol, Madison, Wis., and Project Director for SOS!
 (Save Outdoor Sculpture) Wisconsin Chapter.
 He co-authored “Public Sculpture in Wisconsin: An Atlas of Outdoor Monuments, Memorials, and Masterpieces in the Badger State” in 1999.
 He brought classes from the University of Wisconsin–Madison to work at the Wisconsin Concrete Park, and was passionate about the site.

-Jill is a founder of Friends of Fred Smith who devoted much time on restoration and conservation projects at the site, from 1987 to 2003.
+Jill was a founder of Friends of Fred Smith who devoted much time on restoration and conservation projects at the site, from 1987 to 2003.
 Her many talents include tailoring, making things with her hands, and caring for people.
-Jill lives with her husband Rick in Appleton, Wisconsin.
+Jill lived with her husband Rick in Appleton, Wisconsin.

 Jim is a true friend of Fred Smith’s.
 He met Fred in his youth, and as professor at the School of the Art Institute of Chicago (he’s now professor emeritus), he took countless artists to visit the Wisconsin Concrete Park.
 Jim made many outstanding photos of the Park in the years Fred was making sculpture.
 Jim is a founding member of Friends of Fred Smith.
 He works on gardens and architecture in Spring Lake and Mineral Point, Wisconsin.